huykemvip1/Tutorial_GitHub/README.md

 => $ git branch -d [branch_name]

-Note : if have change, commit branch after checkout new branch
+Note : if have change, commit branch before checkout new branch